-- Normal operation: 1, 2, 3 Open / 4 Closed - Bypass Alde: 1, 2, 3 Closed / 4 Open - Winterize: All valves open (If blowing out the lines, Close 1 & 2) - 10.
+- Normal operation: 1 & 3 Open / 2 & 4 Closed - Bypass Alde: 1 & 3 Closed / 2 Open - Winterize: Valve 1 & 3 Closed / 2 & 4 Open - 10.
 Pour a cup of approved non-toxic RV antifreeze that has been listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink, and tub drains to prevent trap freeze-up. - 11.
 Be sure to open the waste-holding tank dump valves, and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks).
 Plan ahead and have this done at a dump station. - 12.
 Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
 It is very important for optimum life of a battery to check it periodically and to keep it fully charged.